The Two Synod Solution

 (Westminster or Auburn).

 d.
-A minister shall be required to
+A minister is required to

 have been called to an